Automatic thoughts are images, words, or other kinds of mental activity that pop into your head in response to a trigger.

 Aside from CR, research indicates that people with higher levels of dispositional mindfulness are less likely to experience automatic negative thoughts, potentially because they can more easily let go of negative thoughts or direct their attention elsewhere (Frewen et al., 2008).

-That study also indicated that a mindfulness intervention derived from both mindfulness-based stress reduction and mindfulness-based cognitive therapy was effective at reducing negative thoughts.
 This indicates that along with positive thinking, mindfulness is another way to counteract negative automatic thinking.

 5 CBT Worksheets for Challenging Negative Self-Talk and Automatic Thoughts

 For practical ways to challenge and dispute negative automatic thinking, one can try using one of these worksheets.
-They’re based on the principles of cognitive behavioral therapy, commonly referred to as CBT.
+They’re based on the principles of cognitive-behavioral therapy, commonly referred to as CBT.

 Automatic Thoughts from Therapist Aid